nmarshall23/sbt-MinecraftMod/README.md

 Lastly after you're mod is compiling.
 Use the Minecraft-InstallMod task to copy your mod to modDirectoryPath

+Under the hood, I'm using MCP Deobfuscate, check it out at https://github.com/FunnyMan3595/mcp_deobfuscate

 I hope to soon have a example project that you can clone from github.
 If you get this working I would love to heard about it.